-Welcome to your Present Simple or the Present Continuous lesson!
+Welcome to your free Present Simple or the Present Continuous lesson!
 In this topic we talk about:

 The Present Simple

 The Present Simple is used for general facts, things that happen repeatedly, and habits: